SAINIAbhishek/react_socialbook-app/README.md

 # Socialbook Application

-It is a learning project.
-It is a complete (ReactJS / NodeJS) responsive MERN application.
-It showcases a social media application.
-It has Authentication and Authorization process.
+It is a learning project to showcase a Social Media Application.
+Frontend is developed in React.js and Backend is developed in Node.js.

 ![Application demo](Screenshot%202023-03-24%20145545.png)